ChenLyu01/Research-Project-4/README.md

 });

 ```
-This code is interesting, but I still don't quite understand how can the pixel point picture   ‘fly’。
+This code is interesting, but I still don't quite understand how can the pixel point pictures  ‘fly’。

 ### Reference